You are not alone! #TogetherWithTI

 Updated COVID-19 Guidelines

 As local cases of COVID have subsided, and with the changes in restrictions from the CDC, Commonwealth, and the City of Boston, along with the advice of our COVID Advisory Committee, we have updated our COVID guidelines and protocols.
 Should the local spread of COVID increase, we will reassess and adjust our policies accordingly.

 Please Note: The following policies are in place for all Temple Israel programs and events occurring onsite.
 This policy does not apply to the Religious School, Teen program, the Village for Families with Young Children, or the FJECC Preschool.
-If you or your children are enrolled in these programs, please stay tuned for more information regarding masking.
+If you or your children are enrolled in these programs, please refer to their specific policies in their materials.